A convertible bond ("CB") is like the multi-flavored neapolitan ice-cream. It's not plain vanilla (pun intended).

 Let's assume that the CB holder converts in year 3 before maturity.
 The liability component is extinguished and the company is free of debt.
 Next comes the treatment of equity on the books.

-Firstly, the face value of the CB upon issuance is immediately recognized as the share capital i.e. a straight swap of debt into equity.
+(1) Firstly, the face value of the CB upon issuance is immediately swapped into share capital of the business.
+A straight swap of debt into equity.

 (2) Remember retained earnings does not change because it reflects the sunk costs of issuing the CB so it still takes into the interest accrued by the CB coupon in that year.

 (3) The share premium reflects the difference between the swapped value (or the issue price of the CB) and the outstanding value of the liability component in the year of conversion.